Government Funding for Long-Term Care

 Income and Asset Requirements

-The income of the person applying for Medicaid benefits in 2021 may not surpass $2,382 per month.
+The gross income of the person applying for Medicaid benefits in 2025 may not surpass $2,901 per month.
 When considering assets, the assets considered non-exempt may not exceed a value of $2,000.
-The spouse of a married applicant who resides in the same community is allowed assets up to the amount of $130,380 in addition to the exempt assets below.
+The spouse of a married applicant who resides in the same community is allowed assets up to the amount of $157,620 in addition to the exempt assets below.

 Exempt Medicaid Assets

-Your home (up to $603,000 in value) and one vehicle of unlimited value are exempt assets according to Medicaid.
-This means they do not count as assets and can be kept in addition to the $2,000 mentioned above for the person needing care and the $130,380 for the spouse in the community.
-In addition to these, there are additional exemptions.
+Your home (up to $730,000 in value) and one vehicle of unlimited value are exempt assets according to Medicaid.
+This means they do not count as assets and can be kept in addition to the $2,000 mentioned above for the person needing care and the $157,920 for the spouse in the community.
+There are additional exemptions.
 Please call Byrski Estate & Elder Law at (941) 833-9262 for a consultation to find out what else can be categorized as an exempt asset under Medicaid rules.

 Strategies for Medicaid Qualification